galaxyproject/training-material/topics/genome-annotation/tutorials/introduction-to-cpt-galaxy/tutorial.md

 1. Click the annotation button at the top of the history panel.
 A larger text section will appear displaying any existing annotation (or, if there's none, italic text saying you can click on the control to create an annotation).
 2. Click the annotation section.
-The a larger input field will appear.
+Then a larger input field will appear.
 3. Add any annotations you desire.
-'Return' will create a line break and white space is preserved.
+'Return'/'Enter' will create a line break and white space is preserved.
 (Tabs cannot be entered since the 'Tab' button is used to switch between controls on the page - tabs can be pasted in however).
 4. To save the annotation, click the 'Done' button.